4crash/gracall-test/README.md

 - sys path for python command
 - pip
 - git CLI

+## Build from Docker
+ - Use included docker file and build docker image

 ## Install steps for Win OS
 - Create folder and open it